hyamazak0318/US_firearm_fatality/README.md

         - The trend line for household firearm ownership rate overlaps with the diagonal line colored in red, suggesting that household firearm ownership has not changed very much on average across the U.S.
         - On the other hand, the trend line for firearm-related fatality rate runs above the diagonal line, suggesting that the number of firearm-related fatalities is increasing over time on average across the U.S.

+## Limitations and Way Forward

+This project had limitations in terms of three aspects.
+First, as only state-level estimates of firearm ownership data can be found, sample size was not sufficient, and some results were somewhat uncertain.
+Reliable county- or finer level data of firearm ownership would enable research in more detail.
+Second, as the firearm ownership rate estimates were only available until 2016, the results do not reflect the latest trend.
+It would be worth looking into the trend before and after COVID-19 pandemic.
+Lastly, though this research used data for overall number of fatalities, there could be different trend between suicide and homicide.

 ## References
+Gramlich, J. (2023, April). *What the data says about gun deaths in the U.S.* Pew Research Center. https://www.pewresearch.org/short-reads/2023/04/26/what-the-data-says-about-gun-deaths-in-the-u-s/

 Johns Hopkins Center for Gun Violence Solutions.
 (2022). *A Year in Review: 2020 Gun Deaths in the U.S.* Available: https://publichealth.jhu.edu/gun-violence-solutions.

+Saunders, H. (2022, July). *Do States with Easier Access to Guns Have More Suicide Deaths by Firearm?.* KFF. https://www.kff.org/other/issue-brief/do-states-with-easier-access-to-guns-have-more-suicide-deaths-by-firearm/